nanjizal/cornerContour/readMore/turtle.md

 ```

 ### Curved Distance, similar to forward, but uses 'distance2' and 'radius' to define a third point relative to the current vector.
-- forwardQuadCurve( distance, distance2, radius ) ends up same place as forward but bows using quad bezier
+- archBezier( distance, distance2, radius ) ends up same place as forward but arches using quad bezier
-( can also use forwardCurveRight/forwardCurveLeft )
-- forwardTriangle( distance, distance2, radius ) ends up same place as forward but triangles from the line
+- triangleArch( distance, distance2, radius ) ends up same place as forward but triangles from the line
-( can also use forwardTriangleRight/forwardTriangleLeft )

 ### Pen thickness and color
 - penSize( width ) or pensize( width )